wind-energy/NEAT-taxonomy/README.md

 # Contribute

-The taxonomy is intended to be used by the community and we welcome collaborators willing to extend them and improve them.
-If you want to take an active part please do so via GitHub by making pull requests and/or posting issues.
+The taxonomy is intended to be used and further developed by the community.
+Therefore, we welcome collaborators willing to take part in the futher development of the taxonomy.
+If you are one of them please do so via GitHub by making pull requests and/or posting issues or requesting to become maintainer/developer of the taxonomy.